-The Executive Headteacher or Head of School, Deputy and e-safety Coordinator where necessary will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see Appendix M.1 - Dealing with referrals)
+The Executive Headteacher or Head of School, Deputy and e-safety Coordinator where necessary will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed.

 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the policy on the school website.